FabioSalgado01/VideoOverIP/README.md

     └── ...
 ```

-The repository also contains supporting documentation, wiring diagrams, and demonstration videos.
+The repository also contains supporting documentation and wiring diagrams
 ---

 # Results